Arnesh-sharma/P4P_Project-130/README.md

 - A PCB with multiple circuits that connect to the capacitive sensor

 ### `Photos`
 This folder includes the photos of the test rig and the Faraday cage.

-### `Raw_Data`
-This folder holds the data obtained from the observation hive testing.
+Also contains are folder 'photos of sensors' which consists of the photos of the sensors developed throughout this project.

 ### `Testing Data`
 This folder contains the files of the data collected from laboratory testing, with a few images on how the tests were set up.

-### `cst`
+### `CST Files`
 This folder contains CST Studio files used to simulate and test the capacitive sensors.

 ### `laser_cutting_files`
 This folder contains the laser-cut files for the acrylic test rig.

-### `old_sesnors`
-Another folder that is used for reading the data readings of the old BeeSpy sensors.

-### `photos of sensors`
-This folder consists of the photos of the sensors developed throughout this project.

 ---